MicrosoftDocs/VBA-Docs/api/Project.reporttable.md

 End Sub
 ```

 In Figure 1, the top  **ReportTable** object in the Table Tests report is created by the **TestReportTable** macro.
 When you first create the table, it has one row and one column; the _NumRows_ and _NumColumns_ parameters of the **AddTable** method have no effect.
-The number of rows and columns in the table is updated when you manually add fields to the table from the **Field List** task pane, or when you use the[UpdateTableData](Project.reporttable.updatetabledata.md) method.
+The number of rows and columns in the table is updated when you manually add fields to the table from the **Field List** task pane, or when you use the [UpdateTableData](Project.reporttable.updatetabledata.md) method.
 You can filter the fields to limit the number of rows.
 The **TestReportTable** macro writes the following in the Immediate window of the VBE: